colehpage/flatland/README.md

 # CHP New Tab Page (Work In Progress)

 A modified version of [Cade Scroggins](https://github.com/cadejscroggins)'s homepage [Tilde](https://github.com/cadejscroggins/tilde).
+Renamed Flatland in homage to the slang term used in Neal Stephenson's book Snowcrash as well as Edwin Abbott Abbott's book of that name, both favorites of mine.

 Meant for use in setup as well as new Chrome Tabs with the addition of (https://chrome.google.com/webstore/detail/change-new-tab/mocklpfdimiadpbgamlgehpgpodggahe)

+As of right now most of the changes are from a design/UX standpoint and not from a backend, but I would like to rewrite the js in react along with the search functionality so I can truly claim this iteration of Cade's project as my own past an inspirational standpoint (which will always be important!).

+Thanks to [Özenç Bilgili](https://github.com/Ozencb) for the change in file structure inspiration and the addition of icon home page functionality!

 ## Usage

-To use Tilde as your homepage, simply set your browser's home URL to Tilde's index file.
+To use Flatland as your homepage, simply set your browser's home URL to Flatland's index file.

+To make your chrome new tab (cmd+t or ctrl+t) go straight to this page I use https://chrome.google.com/webstore/detail/change-new-tab/mocklpfdimiadpbgamlgehpgpodggahe which is very straightforward to setup

 To go to a site, enter the first letter of the site then hit enter.
 To view the available sites, press `?` or click on the clock.
 If your input doesn't match any of the commands,